Leonora Carrington and San Luis Potosí: Where Surrealism Found a Home in Mexico

 Real de Catorce

-• Former silver mining town at 2,750m elevation
+• Former mining city at 2,750m altitude

 • Accessible through historic tunnel